django-security-tutorials/hands-on-web-security-slides/student-handout/slides.md

 # Student handout

-### Web Application Security with Django, DjangoCon 2018
+### Web Application Security with Django, PyCon 2019

 Navigate these slides by clicking the arrows at the bottom or use the right / left arrows on your keyboard.